aabbtree77/esp32-vpn/README.md

 ## Why Against a Third Party?

+The most challenging part of this setup is connecting to the LAN via the internet from anywhere as most of the default ISP NAT configurations do not allow port forwarding.
+One can find various SaaS/3rd party services for the global connectivity, but real life shows that this is all running on fumes.
+A few examples:

 - The case of	[Google IoT Core](https://news.ycombinator.com/item?id=32475298).

 - [CloudMQTT has removed its only free plan](https://www.cloudmqtt.com/blog/cloudmqtt-cute-cat-free-plan-out-of-stock.html).

 - HiveMQ with [“Server closed connection without DISCONNECT.”](https://community.hivemq.com/t/connection-fail-in-hivemq-cloud/579/4)

 - Remote desktop control (RDC) horrors.
-Router port forwarding is a waste of time, though it could be a quick solution when it works, clf. [this SO question](https://stackoverflow.com/questions/54878001/cannot-get-mosquitto-to-allow-connection-from-outside-local-network), [canyouseeme.org](https://canyouseeme.org/), [yougetsignal.com](https://www.yougetsignal.com/tools/open-ports/)...
-Remmina will not punch through every NAT though.
+Router port forwarding is a waste of time.
+It could be a quick solution when it works, clf. [this SO question](https://stackoverflow.com/questions/54878001/cannot-get-mosquitto-to-allow-connection-from-outside-local-network), [canyouseeme.org](https://canyouseeme.org/), [yougetsignal.com](https://www.yougetsignal.com/tools/open-ports/).
+Remmina does not punch through every NAT though.
+Even when it does get through, it always involves some manual effort for every goddam specific LAN with its routers.
 TeamViewer/AnyDesk alikes are expensive, complex, opaque "Web2" SaaS solutions.

+- ...

+At some point I got so desperate that I just started [sending commands via github.com](https://github.com/aabbtree77/sendrecv), which works as long as github.com is available, but it is a very cumbersome and custom way to communicate globally.

-Considering RDC, RustDesk could be an interesting OSS alternative, but it is a complex system and there exist [some doubts](https://news.ycombinator.com/item?id=29479503) about its server component.
-This is a Rust world, and also AGPL.
-It looks "Web2ish".
-I prefer [Hyprspace](https://github.com/hyprspace) which is a minimal, Apache-licensed way just to tap into a remote computer with ssh.
+Considering RDC, RustDesk could be an interesting OSS alternative.
+However, it is a complex "all in one" system, and this is a Rust world, also AGPL...
+There are also minor-looking issues such as [doubts](https://news.ycombinator.com/item?id=29479503) about its server component and "Web2ish hole punching"?

+The answer at the moment seems to be [Hyprspace](https://github.com/hyprspace) which is a minimal, Apache-licensed way just to tap into a remote computer with ssh.
 It uses go-libp2p MIT-licensed stack centered around IPFS.
+Does it always work though?!
+TBC...

 ## Some Photos

+This hobby/demo hardware has been assembled and soldered by Saulius Rakauskas (InfoVega).

 ![gThumb01](./images/esp32-ssd1306-dht22-front.jpg "ESP32 on a custom board: Front.")